Hugs-4-Bugs/Java-Variables/README.md

-<p>Happy Coding! 📚✨ Keep exploring and growing your knowledge! 🚀😊</p>
+<p>Happy Learning! 📚✨ Keep exploring and growing your knowledge! 🚀😊</p>